section-engineering-education/engineering-education/content/articles/building-a-time-series-weather-forecasting-application-in-python/index.md

-In this tutorial, we will take a look at how we can forecast the weather using a time series package known as Neural Prophet.
-In this walk-through, we'll be going through a couple of key things:
+This tutorial will take a look at how we can forecast the weather using a time series package known as Neural Prophet.
+In this walkthrough, we'll be going through a couple of key things:
 - We'll start by preprocessing our data fetched from Kaggle using the Pandas library.
 - We'll train a time series forecasting model to predict temperature using the model.
 - We'll learn how to forecast the temperature into the future.